DuguidLab/mesoscopy/docs/how-to/metrics.md

 mesoscopy process peri-event /path/to/recording_smoothed_regions.csv /path/to/recording_trials.csv --with-metrics
 ```

-`--with-metrics` accepts every option of `process metrics` and joins the trials file automatically.
-The peri-event
+`--with-metrics` accepts every option of `process metrics`.
+The peri-event `--baseline`, when given, is also the
-`--baseline`, when given, is also the metrics baseline window.
-Metrics are not computed for HDF5 peri-event
+metrics baseline window.
+Metrics are not computed for HDF5 peri-event windows.
-windows.

 ## Output